codess-aus/10-Easy-Steps/contributing.md

 # Contribution Guidelines

 There are many ways you can help us make this project better.
 Every repository is different and our goal is to create a repository that is flexible enough to help most beginners, while still being interesting for more experienced coders.
-If you would like to help, we use labels to organize the work that needs to be done.
-Look for the labels that fit your expertise:

-- **help-wanted**: DESCRIPTION PLACEHOLDER

 # Contributing to 10-Easy-Steps